mpetuska/npm-publish/README.md

 ## Known Issues

-* [#6435](https://github.com/npm/npm/issues/6435): npm and yarn tries to download bundled dependencies.
+* [#6435](https://github.com/npm/npm/issues/6435): (Only applies to legacy backend) npm and yarn tries to download bundled dependencies.
 Can be overcome for npm (sadly not yarn) with `shrinkwrapBundledDependencies` option.
 Note that it works fine for both package managers when installing from a tarball.
 Bug [#2143](https://github.com/npm/cli/issues/2143) on the new npm repo, so please vote for that to get it fixed.
 Bug [#8436](https://github.com/yarnpkg/yarn/issues/8436) on the yarn repo, so